bengold/tumblr-themes.tmbundle/README.markdown

 ### To Do ###

-* Figure out some way to preview themes
+* <strike>Figure out some way to preview themes</strike> [mwunsch is a genius](http://github.com/mwunsch/thimble), just need to integrate it into this plugin
 * Create a bare bones theme template
 * Add more tab triggers
 * Add snippets for 3rd-party Tumblr theme add-ons